nemild/cli_for_full_stack/README.md

 passwd -a demo sudo |
-service ssh restart | restart service whoami | Prints your username finger username | info on user, including logins last, last username | list of last logged in users w | users on system, show who is logged in and what they're doing uptime | time system has been up free | free space man hier | get an explanation of the system directory structure host | get ip of domain uname -a | get information about system
+service ssh restart | restart service whoami | Prints your username who | list users on the system w | users on system, show who is logged in and what they're doing (more info than who) users | list of users who are currently logged in finger username | info on user, including logins last, last username | list of login history for a user or all users uptime | time system has been up free, free -mt | free space (amount of RAM, swap), not available on Mac; latter option uses space in megabytes man hier | get an explanation of the system directory structure host | get ip of domain uname -a | get information about system echo $0 | determine which shell (e.g., bash) nohup command | run command, ignoring any hangup signals (used when starting a process on a server which you want to keep running when you logout) hash, hash -r | table of where commands can be found based on usage, -r empties table when you may have changed the path

 ## [vim basics](#vim_basics)
 DISCLAIMER: This is just to help someone get the basics of Vim, not for regular users